-Acknowledge the Elements the System
+Acknowledge the Elements of the System

 This receiver should have powered outputs to avoid requiring a separate amplifier.
-If they do not, an amplifier may be needed for each room.
-To listen or view different sources in a multi-room audio-video setup, the receiver will need to have two-room or three-room transmission capabilities.
+If they do not, an amp may be needed for each room to listen or view different sources in a multi-room audio-video setup, the receiver will need to have two-room or three-room transmission capabilities.

-Many consumers choosing multi-room audio-video prefer to use speakers which mount in the wall or ceiling so that they effectively disappear.
+Many consumers choosing multi-room audio-video prefer to use speakers that mount on the wall or ceiling so that they effectively disappear.

-Next, each system must have at least one source.
 These sources can range from Pandora or Spotify to play online music to iPods and Blu-ray players.
 There can be many sources.

 There are available in many different forms, mostly depending on the type and quality of video transmission sent.

-Last, but certainly not least, each multi-room audio-video system needs to have controls.
+Last, but certainly not least, each multi-room audio-video system needs to have adjustments.
 Depending on the complexity of the system, controls may be only at the source, or individual control pads may be placed in each room.

 Consider Wired or Wireless Options

 The two main types of multi-room audio-video systems.

 The setups can either be wired or wireless.